Innovate for Social Good

 5. Communicate technical concepts and project updates clearly to both technical / non-technical stakeholders and peers.

-8. Collaborate effectively to develop software in a cross-functional, multi-disciplinary team with various domains of expertise.
+7. Collaborate effectively to develop software in a cross-functional, multi-disciplinary team with various domains of expertise.

 How to Join:

-SENG 480B invites Social Science students to collaborate with engineering and business peers on multidisciplinary teams that address urgent, real-world challenges.
+SENG 480B invites Social Science students to collaborate with engineering peers on multidisciplinary teams that address urgent, real-world challenges.
 Through lectures, labs, and three immersive hackathons you will explore human-centered design, agile development, and evidence-based decision-making while guiding software projects that create measurable social value.
 If you care about community, sustainability, and positive change, this course is for you.

 Why Social Science Students?